 - To avoid slippery residue on bamboo, do not use waxes, oils, polishes or anything abrasive or acidic, as it may further damage the floor.

 - With repeated traffic, it's inevitable that some damage and overall dullness will occur.
-Every few years, you can sand and refinish bamboo to remove dents and scratches and revive any well-worn areas.
+You can sand and refinish bamboo to remove dents and scratches and revive any well-worn areas.
 After sanding, apply a new finish to your bamboo floor to make it look as good as new.
 The number of times you can do this is limited, especially for engineered planks with a veneer, and it's a labor-intensive procedure that you won't want to do often in any case.